mojio/mojio-android-sdk/mojio-sdk-auth/README.md

 ```

 ## Instructions ##
-The following steps are taken in the sample to perform basic OAuth2; if you wish to add authentication into your personal Mojio applications please follow the following steps:

-1. Give your application Internet access in the AndroidManifest.xml file; if you do not do this, then the web view will fail to load with a rather undesciptive "Webpage not available" message
+All approaches to implementing authentication require the INTERNET permission.
+If you are seeing a
+"Webpage not available" message, missing this is usually the cause:

   ```xml
   <uses-permission android:name="android.permission.INTERNET" />
   ````

-2. Your application can implement the OAuth2 WebView in one of two ways:
+Your application can implement the OAuth2 WebView in one of two ways:

 #### OAuthActivity ####
+  This approach involves calling our OAuthActivity via startActivityForResult() and then pulling
+  the access token out of the resulting Intent.

   1. Add **io.moj.mobile.android.sdk.oauth.OAuthActivity** to your AndroidManifest.xml

   ```xml